Three Common Cognitive Therapy Techniques

 Cognitive therapy has a similar background to CBT but was developed first by the same psychiatrist, Dr. Aaron Beck, in the 1960s.
 The purpose of cognitive therapy was to treat the core causes of distressing emotions, such as fear.
 Dr. Beck found through experience and his research in psychology that patterns could be observed in thought patterns commonly associated with mental illness or challenging feelings.
 For example, a client facing anxiety might tell themselves, “This situation will never change,” leading to further anxiety.
 These thought patterns were later called “cognitive distortions,” which can also be seen in CBT.

-Cognitive therapy is based on the cognitive model in psychology, which posits that feelings and behaviors stem from thoughts.
+Cognitive therapy techniques are based on the cognitive model in psychology, which posits that feelings and behaviors stem from thoughts.
 It is the underlying theory that eventually led to the development of CBT.
 However, many therapists still practice cognitive therapy methods to this day, and it can be useful to distinguish between CT and CBT to understand their differences.

 According to The Beck Institute, cognitive therapy is a specific technique aiming to help clients understand and change unhealthy or maladaptive cognitions (thoughts).
 Contrarily, cognitive-behavioral therapy is an umbrella term for all cognitive and behavioral therapy techniques under this umbrella, also developed by Aaron Beck and his wife, Judith Beck.
 In CBT, therapists take both a cognitive and behavioral approach to treatment, looking at the causes of thoughts and behaviors and how both connect to emotions and mental illness.